learn-co-curriculum/react-hooks-redux-component-state-vs-store-state/README.md

 # React Component State vs Redux Store State

+## Objectives

+- Explain interactions between different parts of a React application
+- Discuss trade-offs and benefits of one-way data flow

-## Overview
+## Introduction

-In this lesson we're going to revisit some of the concepts we have explored so far.
+In this lesson, we're going to revisit some of the concepts we have explored so far.
 Our focus will be on how components interact with each other and how global application state can be managed in a predictable, scalable way using actions, stores and event handlers.

-## Objectives

-1. Review interactions between different parts of a React application
-2. Discuss trade-offs and benefits of one-way data flow

 ## Component State vs Store State